 Unified Sports is part of the Vermont Special Olympics.
-We bring together students with and without intellectual disability.
+We bring together students with and without intellectual disabilities.
 We play 5 sports and have a tournament at the end of each season.
 For Basketball, we are recognized by the VPA.
 So we have many games throughout the season ending with a state champion.
 All skill levels are encouraged to join.

-Full year weekly on Thursdays (except March and April, more days those months)
+Full year weekly on Thursdays

 The BFA Mercury is the longest continuously-running school newspaper in the state of Vermont (since 1930).
 The BFA Mercury staff produces news, op-ed, and feature articles for the paper.
 Additionally, staff take photos and produce video content to publish alongside articles.
 All grade-levels are welcome!

 BFA's Journalism Club, which produces The Mercury, meets at 7:00 AM before school each Thursday.
 Please contact Mrs. Hebert with any questions at email@example.com.